Consensys/doc.tessera/docs/Reference/SampleConfiguration.md

 description: Sample configuration file
 ---

-# Configuration File
+# Configuration file

-The Configuration file is a JSON file that must be specified when [starting Tessera].
+The [configuration file](../HowTo/Configure/Tessera.md) is a JSON file that must be specified when [starting Tessera].

-Configuration entries can be [overridden from the command line].
+Configuration items can be [overridden from the command line].

+## Example configuration file

 ```json
 {